Aa Ab Laut Chalen

-Aa Ab Laut Chalen (translation: Come, let's go back) is a 1999 Indian Hindi-language romantic drama film directed by Rishi Kapoor.
+Aa Ab Laut Chalen (translation: Come, let's go back) is a 1999 Indian Hindi-language romantic drama film directed by Rishi Kapoor in his first and only directorial.
 The film stars Akshaye Khanna, Aishwarya Rai and Rajesh Khanna in lead roles.
-This is the only film directed by Rishi Kapoor.
-The film was released on 22 January 1999.
+It was released on 22 January 1999.

 Plot

 Rohan Khanna is a jobless graduate living in India with his mother.
 Ranjit, a former neighbour who now runs a hotel in the United States with his American wife, suggests that Rohan should move to America and Rohan eagerly accepts.
 His mother disapproves because the notion brings back bitter memories of his father Balraj abandoning the family to move to America, where he died.

 Rohan makes the journey anyway.
 At the New York airport, Rohan befriends Sardar Khan, a Pakistani taxi driver.
 Sardar drops Rohan at Ranjit's hotel.
 Rohan discovers that Ranjit and his wife mistreat his parents and use the hotel for prostitution.
 Rohan confronts Ranjit about this and is told to leave.

 Sardar rooms with another cab driver, a Punjabi man from India, Iqbal Singh, and they offer Rohan a place to stay and a job.
 While working, Rohan meets a young Indian woman, Pooja.
-They become friends and eventually fall in love.
+They become friends and eventually Pooja develops feeling for Rohan.

 Rohan asks Pooja to move in with him.
 Sardar Khan helps the couple to find jobs, but they don't pay well.
 Despite his hard work, Rohan has earned little money and has only four months left on his visa.
 On the advice of friends, Rohan decides to obtain citizenship by engaging in a green card marriage.
 Rohan and Pooja meet the seductive and wealthy Loveleen, who agrees to the false marriage.
-After the marriage, Rohan becomes completely wrapped up in Loveleen, abandoning his friends and Pooja to move into Loveleen's mansion.
+After the marriage planning, Rohan becomes completely wrapped up in Loveleen, abandoning his friends and Pooja to move into Loveleen's mansion.

 Pooja finds a job as a caretaker for a rich Indian man, Balraj, who is elderly and very ill.
 Unbeknownst to her, Balraj is Rohan's father and is not dead after all.
 Balraj has a son, Karan, who is spoiled and arrogant.
 Karan is often intimidated by Vikram, an associate of a dangerous drug dealer Marco who uses him as a courier to ship drugs in and around America in exchange for paying off his debts for his luxuries.
 Balraj starts to think of Pooja as a daughter and asks her to consider marrying Karan.
 Karan looks at this as an opportunity to get more money from his father so that he can pay off Marco's debts.